funktor/funktor.github.io/_posts/2025-08-29-custom-softmax-extension-pytorch.markdown

     cmdclass={"build_ext": BuildExtension}
 )
 ```
 Notice the `nvcc` parameters in `extra_compile_args`.
-The flag `-arch=sm_89` is required when we want the CUDA version and the NVIDIA firmware version are not compatible and we need to compile CUDA using hardware specific architecture.
-The current GPU architecture for the Ubuntu 22.04 server is `8.9` and thus we need to use the flag `-arch=sm_89`.
-To get the hardware architecture for the GPU use the command `nvidia-smi`.<br/><br/>
+The flag `-arch=sm_89` is required when the CUDA version and the NVIDIA firmware version are not compatible and we need to compile our CUDA code using hardware specific architecture.
+The current GPU architecture for my Ubuntu 22.04 server is `8.9` and thus we need to use the flag `-arch=sm_89`.
+To get the correct hardware architecture for the GPU use the command `nvidia-smi`.<br/><br/>
 To build the wheel and install it, follow the same instructions mentioned above.<br/><br/>
 To test the performance and output of the GPU version of the custom softmax implementation, we update the `mytest.py` script as follows:<br/><br/>
 ```python